At What Temperature Does Rubber Melt?

 Rubber recycling is a challenge, particularly for vulcanized rubber, which is cross-linked and cannot be re-melted in the traditional sense.
 The melting process breaks the bonds between molecules, and while some types of rubber can be reprocessed, the vulcanization process makes it difficult to recycle.
 Non-vulcanized rubber, such as thermoplastic elastomers (TPE), can be more easily reprocessed and reused, as they can be re-melted and molded into new shapes.

-Rubber Recycling in the Automotive Industry
+Rubber Recycling20 in the Automotive Industry

 In automotive applications, recycling rubber can reduce waste.
 However, due to the vulcanization process, the reuse of rubber from tires and seals can be challenging.
 Some companies have developed techniques to break down the rubber into smaller components, making it easier to recycle and reuse.

-Alternative Methods of Rubber Disposal
+Alternative Methods of Rubber Disposal21

 For vulcanized rubber, companies often use processes like pyrolysis to break it down into usable components such as carbon black and oil, which can then be used for other products.